hmthien050209/simd-research/README.md

 # simd-research

-This repository contains code of my SIMD experiment.
+This repository contains the code for my SIMD experiment.

 ## Requirements